inikulin/esotope/README.md

 * Comments attachment
 * Source maps

-So, if you need comments or source maps you will need to fallback to the *escodegen*.
+So, if you need comments or source maps you should fallback to *escodegen*.

-Also, Mozilla-specific obsolete ES6 syntax support were removed (`moz.starlessGenerator`, `moz.parenthesizedComprehensionBlock`, `moz.comprehensionExpressionStartsWithAssignment` options).
+Also, Mozilla-specific obsolete ES6 syntax support has been removed (`moz.starlessGenerator`, `moz.parenthesizedComprehensionBlock`, `moz.comprehensionExpressionStartsWithAssignment` options).

 ##Testing
-*esotope* inherits it's test suite from *escodegen*.
+*esotope* inherits test suite from *escodegen*.
 To run tests (make sure you have [gulp](https://github.com/gulpjs/gulp/) installed):
 ```
 $ gulp test
 ```